 - Vocational rehabilitation

 - Medicaid home- and community-based services

 - Evaluation research and design

 - Transition to Adulthood

-Mann, who joined Mathematica in 2011, publishes in peer-reviewed publications such as the Journal of Human Capital, the IZA Journal of Labor Policy, the Journal of Disability Policy Studies, and the Social Security Bulletin.
-He has co-authored papers on approaches for reforming the nation’s disability support system to achieve fiscal objectives and improve outcomes for people with disabilities.
+Mann publishes in peer-reviewed publications such as the Journal of Human Capital, the Journal of Vocational Rehabilitation, the Journal of Disability Policy Studies, Demography, and Rehabilitation Counseling Bulletin.
 He holds a Ph.D. in economics from the University of Pennsylvania.

 Employment Policy and Measurement Rehabilitation Research and Training Center